MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexember1nodes.png" width="400">

-First let's color the toy based on its distance to the point like before:
+First let's color the toy based on the distance to the point like before:

 ```c
 // Get the position of the other point (wrangle input 1)